 it simply tells that emails from the specific domain are sent either from 192.0.2.0/24 or 198.51.100.123 or should be rejected if came from anywhere else.

 Tool to check SPF record: https://mxtoolbox.com/spf.aspx

-DKIM, DomainKeys Identified Mail, allows receiver to check that an email claiming from a specific domain was indeed authorized by the owner of that domain.
-It requires a digital signature linked to a domain name to each outgoing email message.
+DKIM, DomainKeys Identified Mail, allows the receiver to check that an email claiming from a specific domain was indeed authorized by the owner of that domain.
+It requires a digital signature linked to a domain name for each outgoing email message.
 At the receiver end, the email can be verified by looking up the sender’s public key in DNS.
-To achieve this, you will need a public key entry in domain’s DNS as well as a digital certificate on the mail server.
+To achieve this, you will need a public key entry in the domain’s DNS as well as a digital certificate on the mail server.

 You don’t need to implement both SPF and DKIM.
 Utilizing either one of them should be good enough.

 Thanks to Dave for pointing out that you do need both SPF and DKIM.
 Yes, SPF and DKIM accomplish the same goal with a different approach.
 Implementing both would be ideal.
 I should have pointed out that most of the mail providers like Office 365 and G Suite have default DKIM in place for those who don’t have it implemented.
 It’s always recommended to use your own DKIM key on all outgoing messages.